Bayesian Semiparametric Multivariate Density Deconvolution: Additional Simulation Experiments

 \subsection{Summary of Results}

-The results of the simulation experiments when the measurement errors are distributed according to $f_{\bepsilon}^{(4)}=\MVT_{4}(6,\bzero,\bSigma)$ and $f_{\bepsilon}^{(4)}=\MVL_{4}(\bzero,\bSigma)$ probability laws independently of $\bX$ are presented in Table \ref{tab: mvt MISEs homoscedastic t and Laplace}.
+The results of the simulation experiments the measurement errors are distributed according to $f_{\bepsilon}^{(3)}=\MVT_{4}(6,\bzero,\bSigma)$ and $f_{\bepsilon}^{(4)}=\MVL_{4}(\bzero,\bSigma)$ probability laws independently of $\bX$ are presented in Table \ref{tab: mvt MISEs homoscedastic t and Laplace}.
 The results for conditionally heteroscedastic measurement errors are presented in Table \ref{tab: mvt MISEs heteroscedastic t and Laplace}.
+In both cases, $\bX$ is distributed according to the mixture of multivariate normals described in Section \ref{sec: mvt simulation studies} of the main paper.
 As in the main paper, in each case four different choices for the covariance matrix $\bSigma$ were considered.
-The general patterns of the estimated MISEs are similar to that observed in Table \ref{tab: mvt MISEs heteroscedastic} and Table \ref{tab: mvt MISEs heteroscedastic} of the main paper where the true measurement error distributions were finite mixtures of multivariate normal kernels.
+The general patterns of the estimated MISEs are similar to that observed in Table \ref{tab: mvt MISEs heteroscedastic} of the main paper where the true measurement error distributions were finite mixtures of multivariate normal kernels.
 While in theory the MLFA model described in the main paper can approximate distributions like the multivariate Laplace that puts significant mass around the origin, in practice, since it assumes $\bOmega_{k}=\bOmega=\diag\{\sigma_{1}^{2},\dots,\sigma_{p}^{2}\}$ for all $k$, it often smooths out the spikes at the origin.
-A mild variation, referred to as the MLFAD model, that instead assumes $\bOmega_{k}=\sigma_{k}^{2}\Ind_{p}$ and results in slight improvement in the MISE performance is also included in Table \ref{tab: mvt MISEs homoscedastic t and Laplace} and Table \ref{tab: mvt MISEs heteroscedastic t and Laplace}.
+A mild variation, referred to as the $\text{MLFA}_{2}$ model, that instead assumes $\bOmega_{k}=\sigma_{k}^{2}\Ind_{p}$ and results in slight improvement in the MISE performance is also included in Table \ref{tab: mvt MISEs homoscedastic t and Laplace} and Table \ref{tab: mvt MISEs heteroscedastic t and Laplace}.
 For the simulation experiments and the real data analysis presented in the main text, the two versions of the MLFA model perform very similarly and the latter version was not included.
 Results for conditionally heteroscedastic multivariate Laplace errors with diagonal covariance structure are summarized in Figures \ref{fig: mvt simulation results VFn d4 n1000 m3 MIW X1 HT_E0 Ind}-\ref{fig: mvt simulation results Trace Plots d4 n1000 m3 MLFA X1 HT_E0 Ind} with observations similar to those discussed in Section \ref{sec: mvt simulation studies} of the main paper.